 Before you begin, the examiner will test your eyesight.
 You’ll have to read a number plate on a parked car from a distance of 20 metres.
-If you fail the eyesight check, you will fail your driving test.
+If you fail the eyesight check, you’ll fail your driving test.

-Next, you will be asked 2 questions on vehicle safety – these are called ‘show me, tell me’.
-This is because one question will be answered by demonstrating something to the examiner, and one will be answered by simply explaining your answer to the examiner.
+Next, you’ll be asked two questions on vehicle safety – these are called ‘show me, tell me’.
+This is because one question will be answered by demonstrating something to the examiner, and one will be answered by simply explaining your answer.

-What can you expect during your driving test?
+What can I expect during my driving test?

-You will be asked to the following during your test:
+You’ll be tested on the following during your test: